 How do I organize files in my Google Drive?

 Because Google Drive offers only the most basic file organization tools, many users opt for third-party extensions to ease the workflow.
 One such solution is the Pics.io Digital Asset Management (DAM) tool designed to simplify the management and organization of a digital library.
-When combined with Google Driver, it acts as a wrapper.
+When combined with Google Drive, it acts as a wrapper.
 That is: your files all remain in Google Drive, but you get an easier and more robust interface to interact with them.